inhouse-work/protos/README.md

 There are also tasks for profiling and exploring memory consumption.

 You can find the latest benchmarks in `benchmarks/`.
+These were run on a new Macbook M3 Pro chip.

 Currently this library is 30x slower than plain Phlex components.
 This is due to the overhead of themes, attributes and other quality of life improvements.